jock-dalby/functionalProgramming/README.md

     console.error('uh oh: ', error);   // 'uh oh: something bad happened’ })
 ```
-Notice you can use a single error handling block, in this case passed as the second parameter to the final call to then.
+Notice you can use a single .catch method to handle multiple .then methods.